 As we age, the skin on the upper eyelids loses its elasticity and becomes loose.
 This causes the upper eyelids to become puffy and the eyes to appear hooded.
 Eyelid hooding can be caused by the natural aging process, genetics and lifestyle factors such as lack of sleep.
 Often times, people with droopy eyelids and/or hooded eyes look tired, exhausted and older than what they really are.

 How to Treat Droopy Eyelids

 The best solution for droopy eyelids is eyelid surgery.
-Dr. Alghoul offers droopy eyelid correction to improve the appearance and functionality of the upper eyelids.
+Dr. Mohammed Alghoul is a top eyelid surgeon in Chicago, offering droopy eyelid correction procedures to improve the appearance and functionality of the upper eyelids.
 The procedure involves reattaching the muscle to the lid and repositioning the eyelid crease.
 This allows the patient to open their eye(s) with ease, restoring their ability to see and brightening the eye for a refreshed, brighter appearance.